 - Offer water during your stops.

-- Try to keep you dog on their usual eating schedule.
+- Try to keep your dog on their usual eating schedule.

 Be a Considerate Dog Owner